elibom/jogger/README.md

     }
 }
 ```
-That's it! *Run it* and point your browser to [http://localhost:5000](http://localhost:5000).
-You are now ready to hack on your project!
+Run it and point your browser to [http://localhost:5000](http://localhost:5000).
+That's it!

 ## What's provided?